JuanFHNW/task_tracker/README.md

 * **Relational Persistence:** We have migrated from basic JSON storage to a robust **SQLite database**.
 Data is handled through an **Object-Relational Mapper (ORM)** to avoid direct SQL and ensure modularity.
 * **Secure Access & Reporting:** The new version introduces a **Login System** for personalized task management and a **Reporting Module** to analyze productivity and download performance statistics.
 * **Object-Oriented Architecture:** The backend utilizes modular Python units to organize business logic into self-contained, reusable components.

+## 👥 User Stories
+To ensure the application meets the needs of its end-users, the following requirements have been defined:

+* As a user, I want to log in with my username and password so that I can securely view and manage my personal task list.

+* As a user, I want to add a new task with a valid future date and description to keep my schedule accurate.

+* As a user, I want to search for a task by date or description so I can efficiently plan my activities.

+* As a user, I want to edit specific tasks to update their details as my plans change.

+* As a user, I want to delete specific tasks to keep my workload focused.

+* As a user, I want the option to cancel an action by clicking a button if I change my mind during input.

+* As a user, I want my data automatically saved so I never lose my progress.

+* As a user, I want a simple and well-organized interface so that I can stay focused on completing tasks rather than navigating the app.